Report no.5 (NTBs outbreak)

 John Rogers1, Shinji Mizumoto2, Gianluigi Adamoli3, Rob Bullen3, Grischa Hahn3, Michel Jacquesson3, Hans-Jörg Mettig3, & Marco Vedovato3

-(1) BAA; (2) ALPO-Japan; (3) JUPOS team
+(1) BAA; (2) ALPO-Japan; (3) JUPOS team (2025 April 16)

 Summary

 The NTBs jet outbreak, predicted to occur in 2024 or 2025, duly appeared on 2025 Jan.10 (see Report no.4).
 These events are currently occurring every 4-5 years, and are among the most spectacular, energetic, and fast-moving phenomena on Jupiter.
-This one has unfolded in exactly the same way as previous such outbreaks, and given us new insights into the processes.
+It has unfolded in exactly the same way as previous such outbreaks, and given us new insights into the processes.

 It began, as always, with the appearance of a small bright spot which rapidly grew to be the brightest feature on the planet at all wavelengths from UV to IR and in the methane absorption band, indicating that it was a convective plume rising to very high altitude.
 This plume accelerated over the first few days, then maintained a constant drift of -5.0 deg/day in System 1 from Jan.14-31, which is typical for these super-fast outbreaks.
 Up to Jan.31 it was still super-bright at all wavelengths, esp. the methane band, and it created a long expanding wake following it like a comet’s tail.
 The wake contained large dark patches which appeared periodically, and small bright spots on the north side, most of which moved with speeds close to System 1.
 There were also small bright, methane-bright spots arising at the following end, accelerating to speeds similar to the main plume but short-lived.
 We show that these “wake-induced plumelets” are a typical feature of these outbreaks.